MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keacquirespinlockatdpclevel.md

 ## -description

-The <b>KeAcquireSpinLockAtDpcLevel</b> routine acquires a spin lock when the caller is already running at IRQL &gt;= DISPATCH_LEVEL.
+The <b>KeAcquireSpinLockAtDpcLevel</b> routine acquires a spin lock when the caller is already running at IRQL >= DISPATCH_LEVEL.

 ## -parameters